 - Flip the dough 180° and fold the new top down to the middle again, slightly overlapping the first fold (upper right image, below)

-- Flip the dough 180° and repeat step 3 above, but this time seal the dough all the way to the bottom firmly against the bench
+- Flip the dough 180° and repeat step 3 above, but this time seal the dough to the bottom firmly against the bench

 The image below shows steps 1, 2, and 3.
-Starting in the upper left (1), upper right (2), lower left (3) and then lower right (dough resting before step 4).
-It’s worth showing more detail on the sealing portion of this technique (steps 3 and 4).
-The images below show the second set of sealing, that is, after the 4th image above and the dough has been rotated 180°.
-Once you have sealed up the entire length, you can now begin step 5: rolling out the cylinder to the desired length (for me, 14″ long).
+Starting in the upper left (1), upper right (2), lower left (3), and then lower right (dough resting before step 4).
+It's worth showing more detail on the sealing portion of this technique (steps 3 and 4).
+The images below show the second set of sealing, after the 4th image above, and the dough has been rotated 180°.
+Once you have sealed up the entire length, you can begin step 5: rolling out the cylinder to the desired length (for me, 14″ long).
 First, use one hand in the middle of the cylinder to start rolling and create the initial starting taper.
-You want it to be thicker in the middle with a gradual taper to the very ends.
-Then, as you’re rolling with one hand, gradually start rolling with two hands and continue back and forth to taper out the tube.
+You want it thicker in the middle and gradually taper to the end.
+Then, as you're rolling with one hand, gradually start rolling with two hands and continue back and forth to taper out the tube.

 Be sure to keep your fingers and palms in contact with the bench as you roll back and forth.
 This helps create the consistent taper on each side of the tube.

 Push and pull both your hands back and forth as you gently roll the dough out to your desired length.
-In the end, you’ll have a tube that has relative width consistency from the middle out to the ends.
-I prefer to make a sharp point at the end, but that’s up to you and how you roll.
+In the end, you'll have a tube that tapers consistently from the middle to the end.
+I prefer to make a sharp point at the ends.

 Once rolled out, transfer with two hands to a liberally floured couche for their final proof on the counter.

 For a great starting recipe for naturally leavened baguettes, have a look at my sourdough baguette recipe!
-If you’d like to try your hand at a baguette with freshly milled flour, my Kamut demi-baguettes would also fit the bill.
+My Kamut demi-baguettes would also fit the bill if you'd like to try a baguette with freshly milled flour.